moneropay/moneropay/README.md

 # MoneroPay
-Backend service for receiving, sending and tracking Monero payments.
+A backend service for receiving, sending and tracking status of Monero payments.

-MoneroPay provides a simple API for merchants or individuals accepting XMR.
+MoneroPay provides a simple HTTP API for merchants or individuals who want to accept XMR.
-Optionally, it will check for new incoming transfers and callback the provided endpoint.
+MoneroPay supports optional status updates via HTTP Callbacks.

-[Here](https://donate.kernal.eu) is an example donation page.
+[See here](https://donate.kernal.eu) for an example donation page utilizing MoneroPay.

 ## Endpoints
 | Method | URI                            | Input                                                                                 |